-The Relationships Between AI, Machine Learning, and Deep Learning
+The Relationships between AI, Machine Learning, and Deep Learning

-Reinforcement learning differs from the two above in that it requires feedback but not labels.
-It is a computer program to learn a strategy (taking optimized actions) in an environment to maximize a certain reward, such as driving a vehicle or playing a game.
-It was the spotlight when Google’s AlphaGo – an AI program beat the 18-time world champion of the game of Go in 2016.
+Reinforcement learning is a strategy-optimization method.
+It differs from the two above in that it requires feedback but not direct labels.
+It automatically explores an optimized strategy (taking optimized actions) in an environment to maximize a certain reward, such as driving a vehicle or playing a game.
+It came into the spotlight when Google’s AI program AlphaGo beat the 18-time world champion of the game of Go in 2016.

-Almost all the value today surrounding deep learning is through supervised learning or learning from labeled data.
-One reason that deep learning has taken off so rapidly is that it is very good at supervised learning.
-The well-designed network structure of deep learning is able to learn features (this ability is called feature learning or feature representation) efficiently from labels.
+As outlined above, ANNs are the main vehicle for AI and therefore deep learning.
+There are some specialized versions, however, such as convolutional neural networks and recurrent neural networks, which address special problem domains.
 But scale is an important consideration with deep learning as well.
-As we construct larger neural networks and train them with increasingly more data, their performance continues to improve.
+Deep learning expert Andrew Ng gave a talk at ExtractConf 2015 where he commented, “As we construct larger neural networks and train them with increasingly more data, their performance continues to improve.
 This is generally different from other machine learning techniques that reach a plateau in performance.
 For most flavors of the old generations of learning algorithms, performance will plateau.
-Deep learning, on the other hand, is the first class of algorithms that is scalable and whose performance just keeps getting better as you feed the algorithms more data.
+Deep learning is the first class of algorithms that is scalable.
+Performance just keeps getting better as you feed the algorithms more data.”
 This effect is visualized in the figure below.

 Why Deep Learning